Siferiax/blog/content/posts/logseq-queries-workflow/contents-page.md

 ```

 ### Inbox
-A count of blocks present on my inbox pages.
+A count of blocks present on my inbox page.
 Mostly used for highlights I shared to Logseq that I haven't processed yet.
 ```clojure
 #+BEGIN_QUERY
 {:title [:h4 "📥 Inbox"]